ChrisChinchilla/Chip-Shop/manual.md

 #### 1. Start of the Year
 ##### Advance Turn marker and Sub-eras
-Move the turn marker one spot to the right.
+Move the turn marker one spot to the right (Not in 1st turn).
 If the new turn square has an arrow above it, then move all product card decks one square to the left.
 The left most card deck should be placed into the product discard pile, face up.

 ##### Receive Money from cards
 In this phase players receive money for any products built (or other sources), removing one pile of money from the card and adding it to the bank account space.